pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 PYWBEMCLI_LOG                   ``--log``
 ==============================  ============================

-If these environment variables are set, the corresponding general options on the command line are not required and the value of the environment variable is used.
-If both the env var and the command line option are included the command line option overrides the environment variable with no warning.
+If any of these environment variables are set, the corresponding general options on the command line are not required and the value of the environment variable is used.
+If both the environment variable and the command line option are included the command line option overrides the environment variable with no warning.

 Environment variable options are not provided for command options or arguments.